gamersenft/Lfg-contracts/README.md

 ### install hardhat: `npm install --save-dev hardhat`
 ### add env MUMBAI_PRIVKEY: `export MUMBAI_PRIVKEY="xxxxxxxxxxx"`
 ### Complile the contract `npx hardhat compile`

+## Start LFG Lottery as a automated service
+1. Deploy the LFG lottery contract.
+2. Register the lottery contract to the ChainLink VRF2 service.
+3. Register the lottery contract to the ChainLink keeper serice.
+4. Add allowance to the lottery contract from the reward holder.
+5. Add operator to the lottery contract.
+6. Reward tickets or buy tickets to make the players larger than 3.